ak-2485/NumFuzz/doc/README.md

 ## Mixed Precision Benchmarks

-The test suite alsovincludes several mixed precision benchmarks which produce `mixed_test.txt` with the same information as the benchmarks in the previous sections.
+The test suite also includes several mixed precision benchmarks, but which is executed separately from the tests outlined above.
 To run the entire mixed precision suite, type the command `make tests_mixed` in the toplevel directory.
+Doing this will produce the file `mixed_test.txt` with the same information as the benchmarks in the previous sections.
 Alternatively, you can use the same command in one of FPTaylor, Gappa, or NumFuzz directories in the `/examples` directory.
-This will produce a file with results only for that particular tool.
+This will produce a file `TOOL_mixed_test.txt` with results only for that particular tool.

 # Writing NumFuzz Programs